The Voice Kids (Dutch TV series): Coaches and hosts

 Marco Borsato, Nick & Simon and Angela Groothuizen were announced as the judges/coaches of the first season in 2011.
 Roel van Velzen was originally planned to participate in the jury but had to withdraw after he became a father during the scheduled shooting period.
 The hosts from the adult version, Martijn Krabbé and Wendy van Dijk, were announced as hosts of The Voice Kids.
 The jury remained the same until the fifth season, while the hosts remained the same until the ninth season.

 On April 17, 2015, Nick & Simon confirmed at RTL Late Night that they would quit The Voice Kids because they had many other projects which receive priority.
 From season 5, Nick & Simon and Angela Groothuizen were replaced by coaches from the adult show, Ilse DeLange and Ali B.

 On the seventh season of the show, for the first time in the show's history, The Voice Kids added a fourth coach, Douwe Bob.
 Douwe Bob was replaced by Anouk in the eighth season.

 On 22 February 2019, it was reported that Jamai Loman would replace Wendy van Dijk as host for season 9, as Van Dijk had moved from RTL 4 to SBS6.
 On 14 June 2019, it was announced that Sanne Hans would replace Ilse DeLange for the ninth season.
 On 5 June 2020, during the season 9 finale, it was announced that DeLange would return to the panel as a regular coach alongside Ali B and Hans for the tenth season.
 On 18 July 2020, it was announced that Snelle would replace Marco Borsato for the tenth season.

-But in January of 2022, there were assault allegations made against band members and some coaches on the adult version on the show, this caused The Voice, The Voice Kids and The Voice Senior to be suspended until an investigation took place.
+But in January 2022, there were assault allegations made against band members and some coaches on the adult version on the show, this caused The Voice, The Voice Kids and The Voice Senior to be suspended until an investigation took place.
 Coach Ali B was suspended from the show after allegations were made against him, Also, Marco Borsato (Who had already left the show) also had allegations made against him.

-Plans for new seasons of all three shows will be announced once the allegations are solved.
+On 31 March 2025, it was announced that the show will return in 2026 with coaches DeLange, Claude, Flemming, and Emma Heesters.